elekto-io/docs/content/en/docs/Getting started/installation.md

 * A GitHub repository
 * An Oauth authentication source

 Elekto can be installed either as a native application, or as a container.
+The instructions below cover installation as a native application.
+For installation in a container, see [Kubernetes installation]({{< relref "kubernetes.md" >}})

 ## Installing Requirements and Python Binaries